Forex Trading

-Everything you need to know to start trading currencies.
-From understanding pips to choosing your first broker.
+Everything you need to know to start trading currencies — from understanding pips and leverage to choosing your first broker — updated for 2026.

 What is Forex Trading?

-Forex (FX) is the global marketplace for exchanging national currencies.
-It's the largest financial market in the world, with $7.5 trillion traded daily.
+Forex (FX) is the global marketplace for exchanging national currencies — the largest financial market in the world.

-When you travel abroad and exchange dollars for euros, you're participating in forex.
-When you trade forex online, you're speculating on whether one currency will strengthen or weaken against another.
+When you travel abroad and exchange dollars for euros, you are participating in forex.
+When you trade forex online, you are speculating on whether one currency will strengthen or weaken against another.

 If you think the Euro will rise against the US Dollar, you buy EUR/USD.
-If you're right and the Euro strengthens, you sell for a profit.
-If you're wrong, you take a loss.
+If you are right and the Euro strengthens, you sell for a profit.
+If you are wrong, you take a loss.
+With $7.5 trillion traded daily, the forex market dwarfs all other financial markets combined.

 Key Terms You Need to Know